TableTechDeveloper/ca-final-fullstack-app-part-A/README.md

 New Event:

-- Search for Game name
+- Search for Game Name
 - Date
 - Time
 - Location